torvalds/linux/Documentation/firmware-guide/acpi/apei/einj.rst

 Alternatively, look in /sys/firmware/acpi/tables for an "EINJ" file, which is a different representation of the same thing.

-It doesn't necessarily mean that EINJ is not supported if those above don't exist: before you give up, go into BIOS setup to see if the BIOS has an option to enable error injection.
+It doesn't necessarily mean that EINJ is yest supported if those above don't exist: before you give up, go into BIOS setup to see if the BIOS has an option to enable error injection.
 Look for something called WHEA or similar.
 Often, you need to enable an ACPI5 support option prior, in